 The department's Water Resources staff monitor and evaluate hydrologic conditions during droughts.
 The department monitors groundwater levels in Missouri’s aquifers, which includes 164 monitoring wells statewide.
 Data collected by the groundwater monitoring wells is available online at http://dnr.mo.gov/asp/wrc/gwells/search.asp.

-Missouri Soil and Water Conservation Districts are offering cost-share assistance to qualifying Missouri farmers suffering from the statewide drought.
-Farmers are encouraged to participate in an emergency program to help drill or deepen water wells or provide a water distribution system for livestock or crops if it will provide an immediate material benefit..
+During the drought of 2012, the Missouri Soil and Water Conservation Districts offered cost-share assistance to qualifying Missouri farmers suffering from the statewide drought.
+The program provided financial assistance to farmers to drill or deepen water wells or provided a water distribution system for livestock or crops that allowed an immediate material benefit.

 - Normal soil and water cost-share programs provide 75 percent of the project cost, with the landowner covering the remaining 25 percent.

-- Under this emergency program, 90 percent of the eligible project cost will be covered with landowners picking up the remaining 10 percent, with a maximum cost-share award of $20,000.
+- Under the emergency program, 90 percent of the eligible project cost were covered with landowners picking up the remaining 10 percent, with a maximum cost-share award of $20,000.

-- Producers who previously have participated in cost-share projects for livestock watering practices may still be able to participate.
+- Producers who previously participated in cost-share projects for livestock watering practices were still able to participate.

-- Because of the emergency situation of the drought, applications from farmers for this cost-share program must be submitted by Aug.
-6, 2012, to the local soil and water district or online.
+- Because of the emergency situation of the drought, applications from farmers for the cost-share program were required to submit applications by Aug.
+6, 2012, to the local soil and water district.

 Additional Resources and Information for the Agricultural Community